 When did the first telephone work?

 March 7, 1876 29-year-old Alexander Graham Bell receives a patent for his revolutionary new invention: the telephone.
-On the same subject : How to use telephones.
+Read also : How does telephones work.
 Born in Scotland, Bell worked in London with his father, Melville Bell, who developed Visible Speech, a writing system used to teach speaking to the deaf.

 What was the first iPhone?
 The iPhone (also known as the iPhone 2G, iPhone 1, or original iPhone) is the first iPhone model and the first smartphone designed and marketed by Apple Inc. After years of rumors and speculation, it was officially released on January 9, 2007 and released in the United States on June 29, 2007.
 Apple Inc.